opb/twofactor/README.md

 		return err
 	}
 ```
+Note that Google Authenticator specifically requires `crypto.SHA1` to be used, and will not work with `SHA256` or `SHA512`.

 3- Display the PNG QR code to the user and an input text field, so that he can insert the token generated from his device